zehor-l/Generating-NFTs-with-GANs/README.md

-# Generating-NFTs-with-GANs
+# Overview
-Welcome to the Final Fantasy NFT Generator!
-This project leverages the power of the BigSleep library to create unique NFT artwork inspired by the Final Fantasy game
+This project leverages the BigSleep library, which combines BigGAN and CLIP to generate stunning images based on textual descriptions.
+By running the provided code, you can create NFTs inspired by the Final Fantasy series.
+However, the setup is flexible, allowing you to experiment with different themes and styles by simply changing the text prompt.